jballas/441_work/final/readme.md

 - Prevent berries from appearing on top of the water

-- make the collect function more generic, so I can collect anything I want inside my inventory, such as a ladder.
+- make the collect function more generic, so I can collect one or two things inside my inventory, such as a ladder or a bucket.
+But not both.
+Because this is not a magic unlimited inventory pocket.

-Tomorrow
-- add a new scene, such as game start screen
 - create bus interior scene and add items to interact with
   - food cans
   - apple
   - Ladder
   - bucket
-- Start page goes to the bus, and the bus connects forest -
+-

 ## Conclusion